cozy/cozy-stack/doc/files.md

 #### HTTP headers

 The HTTP headers are the same than for uploading a file.
-There is one additional header, `If-Match`, with the previous revision of the file.
+There is one additional header, `If-Match`, with the previous revision of the file (optional).
-It's optional, but if it is set and it doesn't match the last revision of the file, the request will be refused with `412 Precondition Failed`.

 #### Request